-Each year the tiny Mason County town of Matlock welcomes the world to the Old Timer’s Historical Fair, on the campus of Mary M. Knight School.
+Each year the tiny Mason County town of Matlock welcomes the world to the Old Timer’s Historical Fair.
 Admission is free for this event held the first weekend in May each year.

 The Fair provides fun for the whole family.
-Enjoy live music, delicious food (especially the homemade pies – try a piece or take home the whole pie to enjoy later- or the cupcakes! ), historical displays, a variety of crafts and even an exhibit of an authentic Civil War era military camp.
+Enjoy live music, delicious food – especially the homemade pies (try a piece and take home the whole pie), historical displays, a variety of crafts and historical exhibits with working machinery that worked the forests and fields over a century ago.

 The fair celebrates Matlock’s heritage in the timber industry, with draft horses, early day machines and motors as well as blacksmithing and an entire gym filled with antique booths.
 In addition enjoy kids’ activities, hand-crafted items, historical events, agricultural events, food, a firewood raffle, prizes and live music.